-4. DUE TO (FROM) CANADIAN FORCES CENTRAL FUND (CFCF)
+4. DUE TO CANADIAN FORCES CENTRAL FUND (CFCF)

-The amount due to (from) CFCF of \$3,003 (2019 - \$9,631) represents amounts held in trust.
-CFCF operates under the authority of the Chief of the Defence Staff (CDS) in his Non-Public Property (NPP) capacity.
-Responsibility for directing the affairs of CFCF rests with the Director General Morale and Welfare Services as delegated by the CDS.
+The amount due to CFCF of \$14,314 (2020 - \$3,003) represents SISIP Financial's share of an internal Consolidated Bank Account (CBA) administered by CFCF.
+This amount is non-interest bearing and has no specific terms of repayment.
+CFCF operates under the authority of the Chief of the Defence Staff (CDS) in its Non-Public Property (NPP) capacity.
+Responsibility for directing the affairs of CFCF rests with the Managing Director, NPP as delegated by the CDS.